What Is the Difference Between a Lemon Law Buyback and a Trade-in?

 A Lemon Law buyback refers to a vehicle that has been declared a “lemon” under the Lemon Law and is repurchased or bought back by the manufacturer or dealer due to repeated or unresolved defects.
-Lemon Laws are state-specific consumer protection laws that provide remedies for buyers or lessees of new or used vehicles that have significant defects that impair their use, value or safety.
+Lemon Laws are state-specific consumer protection laws that provide remedies for buyers or lessees of new or CPO Vehicles that have significant defects that impair their use, value or safety.
 If a vehicle is deemed a “lemon” and qualifies for a Buyback under the applicable Lemon Law, the manufacturer or dealer is typically required to repurchase the vehicle from the owner or lessee, usually at the original purchase price or a prorated amount, minus certain deductions for use and mileage.

 A trade-in, on the other hand, is a common method when the owner wants to purchase a new one.
 In a trade-in, the owner brings their current vehicle to a dealership and exchanges it for a credit towards the purchase of a new vehicle.
 The dealership will typically appraise the value of the vehicle and offer a trade-in value based on factors such as the vehicle’s condition, age, mileage, and market demand.